Faculty & Staff

 The King's College , 2012

 "Students at King's realize that in order to influence strategic institutions they need to be able to effectively advocate truth in the marketplace of ideas.
 Our debate program, grounded in an understanding that truth exists and is knowable, provides them the means to put their classroom learning into practice against some of the top minds in the country.
 Judging by our success I'd say we're doing pretty well."

 Josiah Peterson is the debate coach and adjunct instructor of rhetoric at The King’s College.
-He has also taught courses in History of Economic Thought, Persuasive Writing and Speaking, and assisted in the course development and instruction of The Great Depression, The Great Society, and Calvin Coolidge with Presidential Scholar Amity Shlaes.
+He regularly teaches the Debate Practicum and has also taught courses in Persuasive Writing and Speaking, Argumentation and Debate, History of Economic Thought, and Foundations of Politics.
+He worked with presidential scholar Amity Shlaes in the course development and instruction of four courses: The Great Depression, The Great Society, Calvin Coolidge, and Modern Presidents and Economic Growth.
 In the Fall of 2017, he introduced a special topics course on The Rhetoric of C.S.
 Lewis, looking at what made Lewis one of the foremost Christian communicators in the 20th Century.

 Josiah Peterson is a candidate for an M.A. in Cultural Apologetics at Houston Baptist University, where he has studied with Dr. Holly Ordway and Dr. Michael Ward.
 He previously earned an M.A. in Liberal Studies: Social Sciences, at St. John’s University, where he was a graduate assistant to the director of debate and professor of rhetoric, Dr. Steve Llano.
 Before studying at St. John’s, he earned his B.A. in Politics, Philosophy, and Economics at The King’s College.
 As a collegiate debater Josiah saw competitive success at the North East University Debate Championship, the America’s Cup, the Yale I.V., and the U.S. University Debate Championship, among others.
-He has both competed in and judged four times at the World Universities Debate Championship.
+He has competed in or judged six times at the World Universities Debate Championship.